EGI-Federation/SVG-advisories/2024/Advisory-EGI-SVG-2023-59.md

 ## CREDITS

-SVG was alerted to this vulnerability by Barbara Krasovec
+SVG was alerted to these vulnerabilities by Barbara Krasovec